 Those who have been TTC for a while know that the TTC process can feel like you’re running a neverending marathon.
 If you are feeling like you are at the end of your rope, it might be time to reset and recharge.

-For yourself, you may find inspiration from speaking to a community of others also struggling with fertility.
+For yourself, you may find inspiration from speaking to a certified fertility coach – who can help you build the emotional confidence your need through practical lifestyle changes during the holidays.
+Or talking to community of others also struggling with fertility.
 The Mira Community on Facebook is a supportive group where you can ask questions, vent, and seek support from others.

 Other activities that can help you reset and recharge include: